tompysqlpbi/Learn-python-sql-power-bi-sources/README.md

 ## PAID

-datacamp.com - Data drives everything.
+DATACAMP - https://datacamp.com/ - Data drives everything.
 Get the skills you need for the future of work.

-https://www.packtpub.com/ - Packt provides effective learning & information resources such as eBooks & videos to IT professionals from web developers to data scientists.
+PACKPUB - https://www.packtpub.com/ - Packt provides effective learning & information resources such as eBooks & videos to IT professionals from web developers to data scientists.